Disclaimer: This is Untrue.

 *

-"Dome of the Rock in Wikipedia"
+"Dome of the Rock on Wikipedia"

 https://en.wikipedia.org/wiki/Dome_of_the_Rock